 With my email inbox under control, I switched back into ultra concentration mode to work on Stage Two of my Facebook Ads project.
 Based on Katie‘s feedback, we decided to combine two of our three audiences (educators and counselors) into one, which was another point for simplicity.

-Taking a little bit of time to prep and outline a game plan for everything that was left, proved to be fruitful as I headed into yet another project riddled with unfamiliar tasks.
+Taking a little time to prep and outline a game plan for everything that was left proved fruitful as I headed into yet another project riddled with unfamiliar tasks.

 Katie suggested creating a carousel of photos for each audience, so I played around with adding text, only to find that Facebook isn’t really into that.
 Creating ad images was a bit of a challenge considering that the content of the artwork that I’m trying to sell is all typography.
 It took a little experimentation, but I finally got them to pass Facebook’s test.
 Heh!

-Once the artwork was complete, I moved down my check list to the task that I had been dreading the most: creating landing pages.
-Since this campaign is targeting my existing email list, who already know, like and trust me, I’m not sending them through an email funnel before presenting my offer.
+Once the artwork was complete, I moved down my checklist to the task I had dreaded the most: creating landing pages.
+Since this campaign targets my existing email list, who already know, like, and trust me, I’m not sending them through an email funnel before presenting my offer.

-Instead, I’m giving them a limited time opportunity to purchase membership to The Enchanting Mondays Library at a discounted rate.
+Instead, I’m giving them a limited-time opportunity to purchase a membership to The Enchanting Mondays Library at a discounted rate.
 The links in our Facebook Ads will lead directly to these landing pages, reminding them of all the benefits of signing up.